pascobyte/pascobyte/content/chatgpt/chatgpt-therapist.md

 ---
 title: "ChatGPT: Your Digital Shrink [Using Custom Instructions]"
-description: "Ever thought of ChatGPT as your digital shrink?
-Dive into my blog to explore real-life examples.
-Try it out for free!
-Let's make your conversation unique and personal."
 thumbnail: "/images/blog/ai-doctor.webp"
 thumbnail_alt: "ChatGPT AI chat bot working as a Shrink"
 date: 2023-08-18T20:51:54+01:00